aces/Loris-MRI/docs/scripts_md/DCMSUM.md

 ### date\_format($first, $second)

-Pass it a date in YYYYMMDD and you get YYYY-MM-DD.
+If only one date argument is provided, then it will convert YYYYMMDD date format into YYYY-MM-DD.
-Pass it two of these and you get the difference in decimal and Y M +/- Days.
+If two date arguments are provided, thenit will compute the difference in decimal and Y M +/- Days.

-INPUT: date to format, (optionally, a second date to get the difference between two dates)
+INPUTS: date to format, (optionally, a second date to get the difference between two dates)

 RETURNS: formatted date, or the different between two dates